krry/atmanaut.me/content/posts/i-ching-and-the-elements-of-time.md

 ## Cannonball into the Divine

-I love samples, especially at the grocery.
-If you want to sell me a beer, offer me a taste.
-If you want me to buy your book, let me read the first chapter.
-Freemium apps, somehow, have the opposite effect on me.
-Maybe it's the pestering.
-I hate pestering.
+To encounter the I Ching all at once, bound in a book, is a bit like trying to drink the ocean.
+You may want a straw, but it's not going to help much.
+(Little known fact, at time of writing, the ocean is 23.7% straws.
+End of days, jk.
+I refer you to Recapture the Rapture with Jamie Wheal.)

-All that aside, I am offering you a free sample of the I Ching.
+Anyway here's a spoon.
+I'd like to offer you a sample of the I Ching.
 Or rather the whole thing, but carefully delivered in snackable, palatable bites, fresh from the Oracle's all-seeing through your third peeper, down the hatch, deeper and deeper until they find a seat in the gut of your soul to slosh about in the bottomless well of being.

 I call it [Nameless](https://nameless.quest "Nameless Quest").

-Edit: previously I had annotate a coin reading as I do it, and link you to [this lovely open source online I Ching from @ablwr](https://bits.ashleyblewer.com/i-ching/).
+Edit: previously I had annotated a coin reading as I flipped, then linked you to [this lovely open source online I Ching from @ablwr](https://bits.ashleyblewer.com/i-ching/).
+You're welcome to continue down this now dusty path, but I think you'll find Nameless considerably more engaging.

 With apps like this, you can bask in the glorious precognition of the I Ching without the intimidating cognitive overhead, and without coins or yarrow stalks, which I haven't tripped upon  yet, though ['tis nearly the season](https://www.wildflower.org/plants/result.php?id_plant=acmi2).

+Back in the day before Nameless I'd have been using the 3-coin method, then requesting the corresponding hexagram from [@Velfi's command-line-accessible I Ching library written in Rust](https://github.com/Velfi/i-ching).
+There was a subsequent span where I traveled with one bag and enjoyed an Android app called [Deepware Changes](https://cranf.com/wpen/android/deepware/changes/) for divination on the go.
+You may notice as I did that this is a rather robotic oracle.

+Back to the dusty path…

-Today I'll be using the 3-coin method, then requesting the corresponding hexagram from [@Velfi's command-line-accessible I Ching library written in Rust](https://github.com/Velfi/i-ching).
-But first I need a question.
-For two months I have been struggling to find the proper tone this new site, this supposed atlas for the Atman.
+First we need a question.
+For months, years even, I have been struggling to find the proper tone this new site, this supposed atlas for the Atman.
 Let's get that resolved so we can move forward!

 > How shall I approach writing for Atmanaut?

 Is this question open-ended?
 Pertinent to now?
 Worthy of fifteen minutes?
 Yes, yes, yes.
 Then it's ripe for the ancient cleromancy that is the I Ching.

-If you could ask [Fuxi](https://www.wikiwand.com/en/Fuxi) how this whole I Ching thing works, he might tell it something like this: 無極 (wuji, the Limitless) makes 太極 (taiji, the Absolute) and draws a ring around it, within which 太極 becomes a pair of opposites 陰陽 (yin and yang), which form eight trigrams 八卦 (bagua), which variously pair into 64 hexagrams, which are the permutations of being becoming itself.
+If you could ask [Fuxi](https://www.wikiwand.com/en/Fuxi) how this whole I Ching thing works, you might hear something like this: 無極 (wuji, the Limitless) which is also 太極 (taiji, the Absolute), draws a ring around itself, within which 太極 becomes a pair of opposites 陰陽 (yin and yang), each forming and consuming the other.
+These interpenetrating, co-defining lovers at war couple and recouple to form eight trigrams 八卦 (bagua).
+The bagua represent the seasons, the flavors, the colors, the directions, the numbers, the elements of being.
+The bagua variously pair into 64 hexagrams, which are the permutations of being becoming itself, the archetypal events that make up the process of awareness, aka the Changes.

 What I want to do is to divine which of these situations I find myself in and how it will develop with respect to the question I have raised.
 So I must open my mind to the realm of possibilities and manifest the answer, using some subtle medium to disguise the truth as random chance.
 Over the centuries a process of counting fifty yarrow stalks has been developed to divine the applicable hexagrams, which introduces a certain weighted probability to the array of possibilities.
 When fifty yarrow stalks are not available, [many practitioners flip coins](http://bhoffert.faculty.noctrl.edu/TEACHING/Castcoin.html), which yields different probabilities, while variations in the coin tossing process [weights the probabilities differently](http://the-iching.com/extra/divination_with_stalks).
 Here today, I'll follow a common coin process that yields values and probabilities close to the yarrow stalk process.
+(Edit: there are coin flip methods that mirror the probability field of yarrow stalks with mathematical exactness.
+For more I refer you to [Stuart M Anderson's proof](http://www.russellcottrell.com/VirtualYarrowStalks/downloads/4coinmethod.pdf "Bringing the Yarrow and Coin Methods into Agreement").
+[Nameless](https://nameless.quest) encodes the faithful 4-coin method algorithmically.)

 Tossing three coins six times I will generate six lines of a hexagram, starting at the bottom.
 Each coin is a binary system consisting of two opposites: heads and tails, yang and yin.
 We'll assign yang to heads and give it a value of 3.
 Tails is yin and is worth 2.